VolpeUSDOT/SNVA/README.md

   --writeinferencereports True
 ```

-## To run using NVIDIA-Docker on Ubuntu (for a directory of videos):
+## To run using NVIDIA-Docker on Ubuntu (for a text file listing absolute paths to videos):

 ```shell
 sudo nvidia-docker run \